 Whole life insurance

 The cost of a funeral varies widely, depending on the type of casket and where you’re buried.
-The average cost is around $10,000.
+However, the average cost is around $10,000.
 Payouts from Globe Life policies start at $5,000 and go up to $50,000 in increments of $10,000.

-The cash value will not be added to the death benefit, but it will grow at a set percentage each year.
-You have the option of borrowing against or surrendering the policy after you’ve accumulated enough money.
+The cash value will not be added to the death benefit but will grow at a set percentage each year.
+You can borrow against or surrender the policy after you’ve accumulated enough money.

 Term life insurance